-Each module defines command-line commands, gRPC services and REST routes to be exposed to end-user via the application's interfaces.
+Each module defines command-line commands, gRPC services, and REST routes to be exposed to the end-user via the application's interfaces.
 This enables end-users to create messages of the types defined in the module, or to query the subset of the state managed by the module.

 Generally, the commands related to a module are defined in a folder called

 client/cli in the module's folder.
-The CLI divides commands in two category, transactions and queries, defined in
+The CLI divides commands into two categories, transactions and queries, defined in

-client/cli/query.go respectively.
-Both commands are built on top of the Cobra Library (opens new window):
+client/cli/query.go, respectively.
+Both commands are built on top of the Cobra Library:

 - Transactions commands let users generate new transactions so that they can be included in a block and eventually update the state.
 One command should be created for each message type defined in the module.
 The command calls the constructor of the message with the parameters provided by the end-user, and wraps it into a transaction.
 The Cosmos SDK handles signing and the addition of other transaction metadata.

 - Queries let users query the subset of the state defined by the module.
 Query commands forward queries to the application's query router, which routes them to the appropriate querier the

 gRPC is a modern open-source high performance RPC framework that has support in multiple languages.
 It is the recommended way for external clients (such as wallets, browsers and other backend services) to interact with a node.

 Each module can expose gRPC endpoints called service methods, which are defined in the module's Protobuf

 query.proto file.
 A service method is defined by its name, input arguments, and output response.
 The module then needs to perform the following actions: